-Project Manager or PM works initially with the BA analysing the business requirements and defining the project scope.
-Afterward, the PM leads the project planning activities and defines the roles and tasks foreach member of the development team
+Project Manager or PM works initially with the BA analyzing the business requirements and defining the project scope.
+Afterward, the PM leads the project planning activities and defines the roles and tasks for each member of the development team

 Important Considerations in Healthcare Mobile App Development

 Aside from having the right mix of talent and personnel, the mobile app development team should have the necessary skills and experience to develop a healthcare mobile app.
 Unlike ordinary apps, healthcare apps have unique requirements connected with government and health industry regulations.

 The healthcare mobile app should be able to integrate with any existing IT infrastructure or existing services.
 Important points to integrate are the CRM, ERP, and EMR especially if the proponent is a hospital or a clinic.
 The team should also be able to integrate their product with existing web portals, IoT devices, web and cloud servers.

 Your development team should be familiar with HIPAA regulations as well as other health industry security standards such as HITECH and FDA policies.
 Healthcare information is considered sensitive information and if your app or server stores such data, it must be encrypted.

 App developers should have deep knowledge of using application programming interfaces or APIs to connect a healthcare mobile app toyour existing infrastructure.
 Using APIs will ensure that your Electronic Health Record or EHR data is accessible and usable even when transitioning to mobile solutions.